 ALL THE MOONS (org. title Ilargi Guztiak) is a vampire movie with a lot of heart.
 Featuring both the classic vampire elements as well as a few new twists.
 A wonderful horror fantasy.
-We screened this at Fantasia 2021.
+We screened this at Fantasia 2021, but it will be out on Shudder in February 2022.
 Read our full All the Moons movie review here!

 ALL THE MOONS (org. title Ilargi Guztiak) is a vampire movie in the horror, drama, and fantasy genres.
 It’s a production from Spain and France, but the language is Basque.
 In other words, even if you know Spanish, you can expect to be in need of subtitles.

 However, dialogue isn’t prevalent in this movie where our main protagonist also spends a decade all alone.
 While you will see many of the classic vampire elements (ie. drinking blood to stay alive), this one also has a few new twists.
 Nothing weird or forced, but just some interesting perspectives on the whole immortality “gift”.

 Continue reading our All the Moons movie review below.
 We screened the movie during Fantasia 2021.

 A wonderful horror fantasy with lots of heart!